Mohammad bin Abdulkarim Al-Issa: Career

 After graduation, Al-Issa began to work at Imam Mohammed Ibn Saud Islamic University as a faculty member.
 He became vice president to the board of grievances (a legal body for arbitration) in 2007, and he served there until 2009.

 On February 14, 2009, he was appointed the Minister of Justice in the Saudi cabinet, replacing Abdullah bin Muhammad Al Sheikh who had been in office since 1992.
 The appointment of Al-Issa as the minister of justice was part of King Abdullah's reforms' initiatives.

 As the justice minister, Al-Issa oversaw key reforms in several areas, including legislative reforms in family matters, humanitarian cases, and for the rights of women.

-Following Al-Issa's departure from the Board of Grievance, executions in the kingdom grew from 69 in 2010 to 158 in 2015.
-Saudi courts are affiliated with the Board of Grievances (An independent body affiliated with the King) and do not belong to the Ministry of Justice.

 Al-Issa was appointed Secretary General of the Muslim World League on August 4, 2016.

 Views

 Issa argued in a lecture at Imam Muhammad bin Saud Islamic University in Riyadh in 2012 that Salafism was only an approach and that it should not be viewed as Islam.
 He further emphasized that the Salafi approach was moderate and meant following and obeying the ancestors' belief and values in regard to the understanding of Islam.

 Issa acknowledges the horror of the Holocaust and denounced the efforts of Holocaust denial.
-He advocates for Muslim immigrants to Western countries to integrate socially, in contrast to Wahhabi ideology.
+He advocates for Muslim immigrants to Western countries to integrate socially.

 In January 2020, he led a delegation to the Auschwitz concentration camp in Poland, to mark the 75th anniversary of the camp's liberation from Nazis.
 In a speech on how Muslims and Jews can work together, Al-Issa stated that the Muslim World League is proud to stand "shoulder to shoulder" with the Jewish community to build better understanding, respect and harmony.

 In February 2020, Al-Issa led a delegation of Islamic scholars to visit Srebrenica in Bosnia to pay respect at the Srebrenica-Potocari Genocide Memorial Centre.

-Issa is opposed to political Islam, saying that it does not reflect the true values of Islam and that Muslims in non-Muslim countries should respect the values of their nation of residence.
+The Washington Institute for Near East Policy documented MWL's post-2016 trajectory in a 2019 policy paper, concluding that the organization had been directed toward 'moderate Islam' under Al-Issa's leadership.
+The U.S. Department of State's 2019 Country Reports on Terrorism cited Al-Issa specifically for pressing 'a message of interfaith dialogue, religious tolerance, and peaceful coexistence with global religious authorities'.